 Gain from the sale or leasing of property that is produced, manufactured, or processed in the same country where the CFC is incorporated is not foreign base company sales income, even if the property is sold to a related person.
-The rationale behind that exception is that a CFC that is incorporated in the country where the products the CFC sells are grown or produced is most likely not incorporated in that country for tax-haven purposes.
+18 The rationale behind that exception is that a CFC that is incorporated in the country where the products the CFC

-Code Section 954(d)(3).
+17 Code Section 954(d)(3).

-&lt;sup>16 Code Section 954(d)(1).
+16 Code Section 954(d)(1).